Garden City High School (Kansas): Wrestling

-Since Garden City High School was established, it has won eleven state championships in wrestling, occurring in 1971, 1990, 1991, 1992, 1993, 1998, 1999, 2013, 2014, 2015, and 2016 (and runner-up in 2003).
-As of 2021, Garden City wrestling has also had 44 individual state champions.
-The school has also had two All-Americans in Jon Bigler in 1979 and Beth Johnson in 2008, according to Wrestling USA Magazine.
+Since Garden City High School was established, it has won eleven state championships in wrestling, occurring in 1971, 1990, 1991, 1992, 1993, 1998, 1999, 2013, 2014, 2015, and 2016.
+The school also finished runner-up in 2003 and 2025.
+As of 2025, Garden City wrestling has produced 46 individual state champions.
+The school also has two All-Americans in Jon Bigler in 1979 and Beth Johnson in 2008.

 Wrestling USA Magazine ranked Garden City as having the 38th best high school wrestling dynasty in the 1990s out of over 38,000 high schools.
 Wrestling coach Rocky Welton was inducted into the Kansas Wrestling Coaches Association Hall of Fame and the National Wrestling Hall of Fame and Museum.
-Since its inception in 1951, the wrestling program has hosted an annual tournament which attracts some of the top wrestling programs from the midwestern United States.
+Since its inception in 1951, the wrestling program has hosted an annual tournament which attracts some of the top wrestling programs from the central United States.
 Originally known as the "Garden City Invitational", the tournament was renamed the "Rocky Welton Invitational" in honor of the former coach.

 Garden City was unable to win a state championship throughout the 2000s, although the Buffaloes did produce three individual state titles and an All-American.
 In 2006, Beth Johnson was named a Second-Team All-American and in 2008, she was named as a First-Team All-American, the first girl to do so in school history.
 In 2010, the Buffaloes placed fourth in the state championship, while producing two individual state champions.
 In 2013, the Buffaloes won the state championship for the first time since 1999, and repeated in 2014, 2015 and 2016.
 Also in 2016, Michael Prieto won his fourth consecutive individual state title (in four different weight classes), the first 4-time individual state champion in school history and 33rd in state history.

 Golf

 The boys' golf program won state championships in 1977 and 1998.
 More recently, the boys' golf team competed at the state tournament in 2014.
-Additionally, the boys' and girls' programs have produced three individual state champions; Cole Wasinger in 1995, McKenzie Thayer in 2011 and Sion Audrain in 2017 and 2019.
+Additionally, the boys' and girls' programs have produced four individual state champions; Cole Wasinger in 1995, McKenzie Thayer in 2011, Sion Audrain in 2017 and 2019, and Maddix Shook in 2024.
 The golf programs practice and compete at The Golf Club at Southwind and Buffalo Dunes Golf Course.